ashwinr98/GVSU-CIS641-Tropicana/docs/software_requirements_specification.md

 1. Frontend:
     1. The application shall allow users to upload images.
-    2. The application shall send a error message to the user when the image is not in the following formats (jpg, jpeg, png, bmp)
+    2. The application shall send a error message to the user when the image is not in the following formats (jpg, jpeg, png, bmp).
     3. The application shall send a error message to the user if the uploaded image is over 10 MB.
 2. Image Classifier:
     1. The classifier shall return the name of the insect and other related information in JSON.